learningequality/kolibri-docs/docs/install/index.rst

 See the `Kolibri changelog here <https://learningequality.org/r/kolibri-changes>`_ to review specific changes in each version of Kolibri.
 Documentation for `previous Kolibri versions are available here <https://readthedocs.org/projects/kolibri/>`_.

-Learn about whether Kolibri will run on your system, and how to get the server set up:
+Learn about whether Kolibri will run on your server and client devices:

 .. toctree::
   :maxdepth: 1

   system_requirements
-  initial_setup

 Choose your preferred method of installation:

 .. toctree::
   :maxdepth: 1

   windows
   ubuntu-debian